17 Bellingara Rd, Sylvania, NSW, 2224

 The school’s long standing success in the performing arts, began with the 1980s seeing Sylvania High contributing strongly to the now heavily established, Rock Eisteddfod, winning the competition in 1986.
 This was followed by an invitation to perform at the Schools Spectacular, a tradition that continues today.

 The school’s first decade ended in controversy as a consequence of the publication in 1979 of the book Puberty Blues.
 The book scandalised many, but saw it defended by others.
 Written by a former student of the school, Kathy Lette, the book explored the adolescent beach culture of Cronulla and was said to be based on the author’s experiences at Sylvania High.

 Despite this controversy, a precedent was set in these early years for academic excellence, which would continue through the years.
-In 1985, then principal Mr Jim Lowe experimented with an 11-period day.
+In 1985, the principal, Mr Jim Lowe, experimented with an 11-period day.
 The results of this were seen in 1988 when the school received a special mention in the Good Weekend magazine for achieving great results in the HSC.

 The decade began optimistically, with Sylvania celebrating its Silver Jubilee in 1994 with a 25th Anniversary Dinner.
 The school had also become more multicultural over the years, with 1994 seeing 25% of the school coming from non-English speaking backgrounds.

 However, Sylvania faced what past teachers have referred to as the school’s most difficult period in its history.
 Despite statistics showing the student demographic within the local drawing area was remaining consistent, enrolments at the school by comparison were drastically low.
 There were several reasons for this.